roopchandy/terraform-zero-to-hero/Day-1/03-install.md

 ## Windows, Linux and macOS

-- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) for Linux.
+- Follow the steps provided in the Downloads [Page](https://developer.hashicorp.com/terraform/downloads) .